quic/contribution-tracker/CONTRIBUTING.md

     ```

 1. Make your changes, add tests, and make sure the tests still pass.
+    - To run tests, install pytest: `pip install pytest` and then simple run
+      `pytest tests` in the working tree.

 1. Format your python code using [black](https://github.com/psf/black).